Demetrio09/React-Portfolio/README.md

 - Mobile-first design

-- Choosed a color palette for your site so it doesn't just look like the default bootstrap theme or an unstyled HTML site.
+- Choosed a color palette for my site so it doesn't just look like the default bootstrap theme or an unstyled HTML site.

 - Making sure the font size is large enough to read, and that the colors don't cause eye strain.